Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Methodology

 where $\vepsilon^\prime(t) \sim \mathcal{N}(\boldsymbol{0}, \frac{1 - \alpha(t)}{\alpha(t)} \vI_d)$.
 Define

 Then, under \cref{ass:inva}, when $\beta_{\min}\geq M$, for all $t_{\min}\le t\leq 1$, we have $ \arg \max_{k \in [K]} \; \mathbb{P}(h(\x(t)) = k) = k_1 $, i.e., the adversarial example is classified as its original label $k_1$ after sufficient forward diffusion. \end{theorem} \begin{remark} \cref{thm:purification-region} indicates that an adversarially perturbed image with added noise will eventually be classified correctly.
-Then, we can expect to use the diffusion model to remove the added noise to obtain the clean image. \end{remark} Upon this point, we start to analyze the dynamics in the VLM embedding space during the forward diffusion process.
-In \cref{thm:purification-region}, we prove a certified recovery region, indicating the local smoothness of $\vphi(\vx(t))$ for $t\geq t_{\min}$.
-Therefore, we pose a local Lipschitz assumption after time $t_{\min}$: \begin{assumption} We assume $\vphi$ is $L-$Lipschitz for $t \ge t_{\min}$
+Then, we can expect to use the diffusion model to remove the added noise to obtain the clean image. \end{remark}

+Upon this point, we start to analyze the dynamics in the VLM embedding space during the forward diffusion process.
+In \cref{thm:purification-region}, we prove a recovery region, indicating the local smoothness of $\vphi(\vx(t))$ for $t\geq t_{\min}$.
+Therefore, we pose a local Lipschitz assumption after time $t_{\min}$. \begin{assumption} We assume $\vphi$ is $L-$Lipschitz for $t \ge t_{\min}$,